GeotrekCE/Geotrek-admin/install/README.md

 ```bash
 RUN ./ssl.sh
 ```
-put your certificate and key in this folder uncomment and edit docker-compose.yml nginx section edit custom.py and fix ssl section edit your geotrek_nginx.conf with mounted path of your files
+Put your certificate and key in this folder
+Uncomment and edit docker-compose.yml nginx section Edit custom.py and fix ssl section
+Edit your geotrek_nginx.conf with mounted path of your files

-## Install geotrek as service
+## INSTALL geotrek as service
 Edit *geotrek.service* file to fix
 WorkingDirectory with your absolute geotrek folder path and enable it